Table of Contents Show

 Tips: If you are visiting museums, you are probably a fan of arts and culture, so another place you must visit is the Alberta Arts District located in Northeast Portland.

-8. What to do in Portland: See cherry blossoms bloom at Tom McCall Waterfront Park
+8. See cherry blossoms bloom at Tom McCall Waterfront Park

 This park is named after the former Governor of Oregon, Tom McCall, who was a major part of the removal of the Harbor Drive.
 McCall Waterfront Park offers incredible views of the city’s skyline and hosts special events of Portland like the Portland Rose Festival.